 In general, we believe that the curriculum will be effective and inspiring.
 While it is impressive to launch this program without the need for any new courses (and the associated cost of doing so either monetarily or in terms of teaching load), we identified a few areas where the curriculum is lacking.
 In particular, we feel that an introductory course taught in the first or second semester that ties everything together, covering the physics of sound, psychoacoustics and the basics of electricity – subjects that never become outdated

 – will enhance the curriculum.
-For example, at UVic, we have a class called "Music Science and Computers" that is the introduction to our combined degree in music and computer science.
+For example, at the University of Victoria, we have a class called "Music Science and Computers" that is the introduction to our combined degree in music and computer science.
 Later, in the hand-on classes at Centennial, they would refer to this basic theoretical knowledge.

 Second, we noted that in the three semesters at Centennial College, the course sequence is somewhat compressed.
 Specifically, students in the Joint (Specialist) program take introductory and advanced audio engineering/music business courses simultaneously.